Original Hildegard recipe for 45 years

 Original recipe for nerve cookies

-Ingredients (for about 40 small cookies):
+Ingredients (makes about 40 small cookies):

-• 250 g spelt flour (type 630 or wholemeal)
+• 250 g spelt flour (type 630 or whole grain)

 • 100 g soft butter (or plant-based alternative)